 Lost and Found

 Please be sure to mark students’ clothes with their names in indelible ink or with securely attached labels.
-All unmarked clothing will be put into the lost and found box.
+All unmarked clothing will be put into a designated lost and found area.
 Anything left unclaimed will be donated to charity during December break, March break, and one week after school commences in June, or used at the School’s discretion.